Symptoms of childhood acute lymphoblastic leukaemia (ALL)

 Girls that have started their periods might find that they are very heavy.
 You might find your child is bruising more easily than normal.

-Abnormal bruising and bleeding happen because there aren’t enough platelets.
+Abnormal bruising and bleeding happens because there isn’t enough

 Frequent infections